infiniflow/ragflow/api/python_api_reference.md

 #### document_count: `int`

-The number of documents associated with the created dataset.
+The number of documents associated with the dataset.
 Defaults to `0`.

 - If updating a dataset, `document_count` can't be changed.